Selena Gomez, Ariana Grande And More Take Sides In Nicki Minaj And Remy Ma Feud

 Also siding with Team Nicki are her Young Money label mates Drake and Lil Wayne.
 The trio worked together for the controversial track “No Fraud,” in which Nicki finally claps back at Remy Ma’s diss song “Another One.”
 The three, which Minaj refers to as “#3PackFromPARIS,” also released two other songs, “Regret In Your Tears” and “Changed It.”

-In the song “No Fraud,” Nicki did not hold back in slamming Remy Ma with lyrics that goes, “You can’t be Pablo if your work ain’t sellin’ / What the f— is this b— ch inhalin’? / Tried to drop ‘Another One,’ you was itchin’ to scrap / You exposed your ghostwriter / Now you wish it was scrapped.”
+In the song “No Fraud,” Nicki did not hold back in slamming Remy Ma with lyrics that go, “You can’t be Pablo if your work ain’t sellin’ / What the f— is this b— ch inhalin’? / Tried to drop ‘Another One,’ you was itchin’ to scrap / You exposed your ghostwriter / Now you wish it was scrapped.”

 Minaj, who took almost two weeks to respond to Remy Ma’s diss, also took to Instagram and explained why it took her that long to come up with a counter attack.
 Nicki wrote in one post, “The greats took three months to respond to diss records.
 Queens don’t move on peasant time.
 Queens shut down Paris, then drop hits on #QueenTime… Been writing my own raps since I was 11.
 God knows.
 Next week I’ll beat Aretha [Franklin] for the most Hot 100 hits on Billboard by ANY woman in the world EVER in the history of music.
 Stay in your bum ass place.
 Jealousy gets you nowhere.”